 - bring people to the table to coordinate efforts and address water quality issues,

 - assist communities by collecting water quality data to support permit decisions,

 - provide educational materials to schools and local water quality events.

 Statewide Stakeholder Meetings

 The TCEQ hosts statewide stakeholder meetings to exchange information and ideas on the focus of the program and receive feedback about recent activities.
 The meetings are held as needed to address significant issues facing the program.
-Notices will be posted in advance of future meetings.
+CRP Partners will post notices in advance of future meetings.